fabacab/inline-gdocs-viewer/readme.txt

 = Version 0.7 =

-* Feature: Previews for direct links to PDF, XSLT, DOC, and other file formats supported by the [Google Docs Viewer](https://docs.google.com/viewer) now work, too.
+* Feature: Previews for direct links to PDF, XLS, DOC, and other file formats supported by the [Google Docs Viewer](https://docs.google.com/viewer) now work, too.
 Simply use the direct URL to one such file hosted on the public Internet as your `key` to embed an HTML preview of that file.
 * Feature: New shortcode attributes `style`, `width`, and `height` enable you to supply inline display dimensions.
 Note that when used on HTML tables, you must use the CSS equivalents for `width` and `height` by using the `style` attribute rather than the other two directly.
 For instance: `[gdoc key="ABDCEFG" class="no-datatables" style="width:50%;height:480px;"]`
 * Bugfix: Correct `chart_pie_slice_text_style` attribute handling.